AdobeDocs/dynamic-media-classic.en/help/using/uploading-files.md

 * CSS
 * JavaScript (when the company is configured with its own domain)
 * Primary video
-* PDF (when PDF is marked for publish after upload, to avoid delivery of all PDFs for existing eCatalog/PDF workflow)
+* PDF (when PDF is marked for publishment after upload, to avoid delivery of all PDFs for existing eCatalog/PDF workflow)
 * PrX video
 * SVG
 * XML